 Call Our Baltimore, MD Amazon Truck Accident Lawyers for a Free Legal Consultation

 If you were hit by an Amazon delivery truck or delivery van in the Baltimore area, call our law offices today.
-The Law Offices of Randolph Rice’s Baltimore Amazon truck accident lawyers fight to get our clients the compensation they need for serious injuries after a truck accident.
+Rice, Murtha & Psoras ’s Baltimore Amazon truck accident lawyers fight to get our clients the compensation they need for serious injuries after a truck accident.
 Our attorneys can help you or a loved one get compensation for medical bills, lost wages, pain and suffering, and other damages to help you move on with your life after a serious accident with an Amazon truck.
 For your free legal consultation, call (410) 694-7291 today.